Topological asymptotic dimension: Box spaces and asymptotic dimension

 with box metric $d_B$ which restricts to $d_n$ on $G/G_n$ and $d_B(G/G_n, G/G_m)\to \infty$ as $n+m\to\infty$.
 When $d_G$ is induced by a length function $\ell$ on $G$, one such box metric is given by

 for $g,h\in G$ and $n,m\geq 1$.

-The following lemma is proved as in the discrete case \cite[Lemma 3.13]{swz}.
+The following lemma is proved as in the discrete case \cite[Lemma 3.13]{swz} (Note that \cite[Lemma 2.11]{swz} and \cite[Lemma 4.3.5]{ny} used in the proof of \cite[Lemma 3.13]{swz} are stated for general metric spaces and could be used in our setting).

-\begin{lemma}[Basic Lemma] Let $G$ be $RC$ with a given proper right invariant metric $d$ and left Haar measures $\lambda$.
+\begin{lemma} Let $G$ be $RF$ with a given proper right invariant metric $d$ and left Haar measures $\lambda$.
 Let $G$ act on itself by right multiplication.
-For $d\geq 0$ and a given $RC$-app. $\sigma=(G_n)$, the following are equivalent:
+For $d\geq 0$ and a given $RF$-app. $\sigma=(G_n)$, the following are equivalent:

 $(i)$ $\sigma$ is regular and ${\rm asdim}(\Box_\sigma G)\leq d$;

 $(ii)$ for each $R>0$ there is $n\geq 1$ and a uniformly bounded cover $\U=\{U_0,\cdots, U_d\}$ of $G$ consisting of mutually disjoint $G_n$-invariant sets, with Lebesgue number at most $R$;